 Pipe Potatoes

-Fit a pastry bag with a 1M tip and a coupler.
+Fit a large piping bag with a 1M tip and a coupler.
 A 1M tip is key.
+The large star tip is perfect for an impressive presentation.
 Any smaller than this and you’ll have a really hard time getting the potatoes through the tip.

-Pipe the potatoes onto a large baking sheet lined with parchment paper.
+Pipe the potatoes onto a large baking tray lined with parchment paper.
 Leave about ½-inch of space between each one.
 You should end up with 12 that are roughly 2 ½-inches in width.

 Brush and Bake